Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns vs. Clippers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Phoenix Suns are 7.5-point favorites heading into Game 4 of the opening round of the NBA Playoffs against the Los Angeles Clippers at Crypto.com Arena on Saturday, starting at 3:30 PM ET on TNT, BSSC, and BSAZ.
-The Suns have a 2-1 series lead.
-The matchup's point total is set at 225.5.
+The Los Angeles Clippers are 12.5-point underdogs heading into a decisive Game 5 of the opening round of the NBA Playoffs against the Phoenix Suns at Footprint Center on Tuesday, starting at 10:00 PM ET on TNT, BSAZ, and BSSC.
+The Suns hold a 3-1 series lead.
+The over/under in the matchup is set at 223.5.

 Suns vs. Clippers Odds & Info